 I no longer budget spending money for my kids.
 My boys both work so they have their own money to spend.

-When they were younger, their dad and I would give them some money from our travel jar before our trip began so if they found things they wanted along the way, they could determine if they had enough money.
+However, when they were younger, their dad and I would give them some money from our travel jar before our trip began so if they found things they wanted along the way, they could determine if they had enough money.

 5. Consider allowing them to take a friend.